-DHCP has three IP Allocation Mechanisms.
+DHCP (Dynamic Host Configuration Protocol) has three DHCP IP Allocation Mechanisms.
 These are:

 If, DHCP assigns IP addresses from its predefined IP Pools dynamically, it leases these IP addresses for a short time to the DHCP Client.
 And DHCP Client uses this IP address until it expires.
 Before the expiration, DHCP Client request renewal or another IP address.